Gabrielle Carle: Youth

 In 2013, at age 14, she was invited to a training camp for the Canada U17 team.
 The following year, she played for the Canada U20 team at the 2014 FIFA U-20 Women's World Cup, playing in all four of Canada's games.
-In 2015, Carle was named to the roster for the Pan American Games, where she featured in all five games for her country, with the team finishing in fourth place.
+In 2015, Carle was named to the roster for the Pan American Games, where she featured in all five of Canada's games, with the team finishing in fourth place.

 Senior

 She debuted for the senior team on December 9, 2015, against Mexico.
 She scored her first goal for Canada in a 10–0 win against Guatemala in the 2016 CONCACAF Women's Olympic Qualifying Championship.

-She played every minute at the 2016 FIFA U-20 Women's World Cup, scoring against Nigeria.
+She played every minute of her team's matches at the 2016 FIFA U-20 Women's World Cup, scoring against Nigeria.
 She was named as an alternate player for Canada at the 2016 Olympics, where the team won a bronze medal.

-In 2018, Carle captained the U20 side at the 2018 CONCACAF Women's U-20 Championship, scoring twice during the group stage, and also against Mexico in the semi-finals, where Canada fell in a penalty shootout.
+In 2018, Carle captained the U20 side at the 2018 CONCACAF Women's U-20 Championship, scoring twice during the group stage, and also against Mexico in the semi-finals, where Canada bowed out after a penalty shootout.

 On May 25, 2019, she was named to the roster for the 2019 FIFA Women's World Cup.
 In 2021, she was named as an alternate for Canada for the delayed 2020 Olympics.

+Carle was called up to the 23-player Canada squad for the 2023 FIFA Women's World Cup.

+Carle was called up to the Canada squad for the 2024 CONCACAF W Gold Cup, which Canda finished as semifinalists.

+Carle was called up to the Canada squad for the 2024 Summer Olympics.